matteobonvini/matteobonvini.github.io/_publications/2018-01-01-a novel enhanced recovery protocol.md

 ---
-title: "A novel enhanced recovery protocol, combining multimodal analgesia with liposomal bupivacaine and pharmacologic intervention, reduces parenteral opioid use and hospital length of stay after colectomy – A cohort study"
+title: A novel enhanced recovery protocol, combining multimodal analgesia with liposomal bupivacaine and pharmacologic intervention, reduces parenteral opioid use and hospital length of stay after colectomy – A cohort study
-collection: publications
 permalink:
 excerpt:
 date: 2018-01-01